dlc2action

 Visualization

-You can get a feeling for the predictions made by a model by running project.project.Project.plot_predictions
+You can get a feeling for the predictions made by a model by running project.project.Project.visualize_results.

 This command will generate a prediction for a random sample and visualize it compared to the ground truth.
 There is a lot of parameters you can customize, check them out in the documentation).

-You can compare different metrics and modes across several episode or whithin one.
+You can compare different metrics and modes across several episode or within one.
 For example, this command

 will plot the validation accuracy curves for the two episodes.